ajeetraina/dhi-sample-demos/rust/guides/rust.md

 cargo generate-lockfile
 ```

+#### Step 4.
+Writing the Dockerfile

-The recommended way to use this image is to use a multi-stage Dockerfile with the `dev` variant as the build environment and the `runtime` variant as the runtime environment.
-In your Dockerfile, writing something along the lines of the following will compile and run a simple project.
+In your Dockerfile, writing something along the lines of the following will compile and run the project.

 ```Dockerfile
 ################################################################################